danboyce92/CharityFront/README.md

 # Moving Forward
+Refer to to do list doc on discord..
 Events page has been laid out so now I can start focusing on wiring up the canister to the frontend

 Things that need to be done